Help your children stay switched on with a wide range of virtual learning opportunities.

 IT Education Asia, 4/F, BOC Group Life Assurance Tower, 134-136 Des Voeux Road Central, Hong Kong

+Another way to connect with tutors directly (no paying a middleman) is by utilising the Facebook group titled Hong Kong Tutors.
+This way, you can ensure that 100% of your money is going directly to the tutors themselves.
+Lessons range from $200 to $550 per hour.
 Though not HK-based, Chegg is an online tutoring platform for multiple (often fairly complex) subjects that you should consider as well.
 It’s best if you have quick questions regarding certain problems on your child’s homework, even if he or she waited until right before the midnight deadline to get started (they’re accessible 24/7!).